rb4194/godot-docs/getting_started/step_by_step/instancing.rst

 You can also adjust individual instances.
 Set the bounce value back to ``0`` and then in the ``Main`` scene, select one of the instanced balls.
 Resources like ``PhysicsMaterial`` are shared between instances by default, so we need to make it unique.
-Click on the down arrow and select "Make Unique".
-Set its ``Bounce`` to ``1`` and press "Play".
+In the Inspector window, click on the dropdown to the right of the "Physics Material Override" property and select "Make Unique".
+Set its
+``Bounce`` to ``1`` and press "Play".

 .. image:: img/instancing_property.png